tanpuer/SkiaUI2/README.md

    VideoView: render local video by MediaCodec/HardwareBuffer/SkImage.
    YUVVideoView: render video by MediaCodec/SkRuntimeEffect.
    LyricView: parse .lrc/.srt files, use RecyclerView to render lyric.
+   MovingArea: intercept TouchEvents by default and can move.
    Other CustomsViews: Loading, Switch, Radio, Picker...
    ...
 8. scrollView: scroll, fling，for more optimizations.